Herbie Taylor: England 1913/14

 England (Marylebone Cricket Club) toured South Africa in 1913/14, the tourists final game before the Tests began was against Natal at Pietermaritzburg.
 Taylor carried his bat in the first innings, scoring 83 in a total of 124, in the second he scored 42 not out as the match was drawn.
 He carried this form into the first Test at Durban, his first match as captain of South Africa.
 Having won the toss and chosen to bat first he made a maiden Test century, scoring 109 in about three hours and 20 minutes.
 Wisden described the innings as a "superb display of batting" commenting that he played "[Sydney] Barnes with perfect confidence".
-However Taylor got little support from his team mates and South Africa were dismissed for 182.
+However Taylor got little support from his teammates and South Africa were dismissed for 182.
 England won the Test by an innings after the hosts had managed just 111 in the second innings, Taylor scored eight.
 England also won the second Test at Johannesburg by an innings, Sydney Barnes taking record Test match figures of 17/159, Taylor fell to him twice for scores of 29 and 40.

 Taylor took his Test best bowling figures in the third Test which was again staged in Johannesburg, in England's first innings he took three wickets for 15 runs (3/15) from 10 overs.
 In dismissing Wilfred Rhodes leg before wicket he claimed his maiden Test wicket, his other two wickets were that of Frank Woolley and Morice Bird.
 Taylor opened the bowling in the second innings and, although expensive, claimed the wicket of Rhodes again.
 In terms of batting Taylor scored 14 and 70, the latter innings came in a 153-run opening stand with Billy Zulch.
 There was a six-week gap between the third and fourth Tests, in which period the MCC played seven tour matches.
 The last of these was against Natal, and just like in the earlier tour fixture Taylor dominated the scoring for the hosts.
 In a low scoring match he scored 91 (out of a team total of 153) and 100 (out of 216/6), as Natal won by 4 wickets.
 Only one other batsman in the match passed fifty.